ALAB Resource Clinic

 How to wipe your Android How to wipe your iPhone

-If you require further assistance wiping your phone or device, please fill out the form at the bottom of the page.
+If you require further assistance wiping your phone or device, please fill out the form at the bottom of the page and we will do our best to assist you.

 2. Select a drop-off location or method below:

-Drop off behind the counter during open hours
+Drop off behind the bar during open hours

 1219 Dufferin Street